aviart/gd-star-rating/trunk/readme.txt

 7. Example multi rating block

 == Changelog ==
+= 1.6.6 =
+* Improved database installation to include collation for mysql 4.1 and 5

 = 1.6.5 =
 * Full refactoring of all t2 rendering methods
 * Some improvements to t2 base classes